Medicine access programme

 - Providing the investigational medicine in an expanded access framework will not interfere with the initiation, conduct, or completion of clinical trials or regulatory approval of the investigational medicine.

 - The expanded access will occur in accordance with the requirements of the national regulatory authority in which the patient resides.

-Requests for expanded access may only be made by licensed physicians, in the country where the patient resides.
-Amryt Pharma is committed to evaluating all requests for expanded access in a timely, fair, and equitable manner.
+Requests for medicine access may only be made by licensed physicians, in the country where the patient resides.
+Amryt Pharma is committed to evaluating all requests for medicine access in a timely, fair, and equitable manner.
 All requests will be evaluated based on available scientific evidence.